BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/soa.md

 **Forsworn Stealthclaw:** Using Blessing of Protection when your tank is grouping these mobs will make it significantly easier for him because it will prevent him from getting stunned when they leave stealth.

-**Klotos:** This is the hardest mob in the game, make sure to have every cooldown available for this.
+**Klotos:** This is the hardest mob in the game, make sure to have Ashen Hallow + Avenging Wrath available for this, when Ashen Hallow is about to end you can use Aura Mastery or Divine Shield + Blessing of Sacrifice if it's still healthy.